-The purpose of the Board Risk Committee (BRC) includes the responsibility for oversight and advice to the Board on the current risk exposures of the Undertaking and its future risk strategy.
+The Board Risk Committee (BRC) is responsible for oversight and advice to the Board on the current risk exposures of the Undertaking and its future risk strategy.
 The BRC advises and makes recommendations to the Board on the following:

-- risk appetite and tolerance for future strategy (taking into account the Board's overall risk appetite, the current financial position of the Undertaking and, drawing on the work of the Audit Committee and the external auditor, the capacity of the Undertaking to manage and control risks within the agreed strategy); - the system and programme of risk management with the aim of identifying, measuring, controlling and reporting risks; - the alignment of strategy with the Board's risk appetite; and - promoting and embedding a risk awareness culture within the Undertaking.
+- risk appetite and tolerance for future strategy (taking into account the Board's overall risk appetite, the current financial position of the Undertaking and, drawing on the work of the AC and the external auditor, the capacity of the Undertaking to manage and control risks within the agreed strategy); - the system and programme of risk management with the aim of identifying, measuring, controlling and reporting risks; - the alignment of strategy with the Board's risk appetite; and - promoting and embedding a risk awareness culture within the Undertaking.